Skip to content

 Share:

 Every empty chair in your schedule has a cost.
 When you reduce dental no-shows by even a few percentage points, the impact on production is immediate and measurable.
 A single missed appointment in a general practice represents $200-$400 in lost production, and that number scales fast.
 A three-provider practice averaging five no-shows per day is leaving $1,000-$2,000 on the table every working day, roughly $20,000-$40,000 per month in production that never happened.
-SMS appointment reminders alone reduce no-show rates by 38%, according to the Journal of Dental Hygiene.
+SMS appointment reminders alone reduce no-show rates by 38%, according to a study by Imperial College London.
 So the tools to fix this already exist.

-This article gives you the complete playbook for reducing no-shows: the confirmation systems that prevent them, the follow-up protocols that recover them, and the scheduling strategies that minimize the damage when they happen.
+This article gives you the complete playbook for dental no-show reduction: the confirmation systems that prevent missed appointments, the follow-up protocols that recover them, and the scheduling strategies that minimize the damage when they happen.
 You'll also see how no-show reduction ties into your broader dental patient retention strategies, because a patient who no-shows repeatedly is a patient you're about to lose entirely.

 What Is a Normal No-Show Rate for a Dental Practice?